“A book is made of wood. But it is not a tree. The dead cells have been repurposed to serve another need.”

 That’s quite the way to begin a press release.

 The University of Vermont recently shared details on what their scientists have been up to lately.
 That is, using a supercomputer AI to construct robots made of living cells.
-You know, the usual.
+The usual.

 The bots, which measure up to a single millimeter in length, were created by “repurposing” the living cells of an African clawed frog, or Xenopus laevis.
 That’s where they get their not-at-all ominous moniker, Xenobots.